Bayesian Structural Learning with Parametric Marginals for Count Data: An Application to Microbiota Systems: Inferring the network of the microbiota

-Finally, Figure \ref{fig:dwgm_network} plots the network inferred by \texttt{DWGM}, with nodes coloured according to their phyla association (firmicutes, proteobacteria, bacteroidetes, actinobacteria, fusobacteria) and edges coloured according to their partial correlations, computed from the Bayesian averaging estimate of the precision matrix.
 The information on phyla association is useful in distinguishing between the stool and saliva microbiota.
 Indeed, firmicutes and bacteroidetes represent more than $90\%$ of the total human gut microbiota \citep{qin10} and have been found associated with several pathological conditions affecting the gastrointestinal tract, obesity and type 2 diabetes \citep{magne20,indiani18}.
 So we take this group of OTUs as representative of the gut microbiota.
 The remaining OTUs, with a mix of phylum levels, are instead associated to the saliva microbiota \citep{choi20}.
-In the optimal network (Figure \ref{fig:dwgm_network}), more connections are found within each group (average posterior edge probability equal to 4.8\% in gut and 10\% in saliva) than between the two groups (average posterior edge probability equal to 1.7\% between gut and saliva).
-While the connections are particularly strong within each group (average of posterior edge probabilities larger than 0.5 equal to 88\% in gut and 90\% in saliva, with associated average absolute partial correlation equal to 0.23 and 0.22, respectively), strong connections are detected also between the two groups (average of posterior edge probabilities larger than 0.5 between gut and saliva equal to 80\%, with associated average absolute partial correlations equal to 0.17), suggesting the presence of interactions between the two systems and supporting existing knowledge that oral microbes have the capacity to spread throughout the gastrointestinal system.
+In the optimal network (Figure \ref{fig:dwgm_network}), more connections are found within each group (average posterior edge probability equal to 4.7\% in gut and 10\% in saliva) than between the two groups (average posterior edge probability equal to 1.6\% between gut and saliva).
+While the connections are particularly strong within each group (average of posterior edge probabilities larger than 0.5 equal to 89\% in gut and 87\% in saliva, with associated average absolute partial correlation equal to 0.23 and 0.21, respectively), strong connections are detected also between the two groups (average of posterior edge probabilities larger than 0.5 between gut and saliva equal to 86\%, with associated average absolute partial correlations equal to 0.17), suggesting the presence of interactions between the two systems and supporting existing knowledge that oral microbes have the capacity to spread throughout the gastrointestinal system.